naman1167/Scratch_Programming/README.md

 - User interactions 🖱️
 - Sound effects and music 🎵

+## 📂 Project List
+Each folder contains a Scratch `.sb3` file along with a brief description of the project.

+- **🕰️ Scratch Clock** - A functional clock that displays the current time in real-time.
+- **🐉 Dragon Game** - A fun and interactive game featuring a dragon as the main character.
+- _(More projects will be added over time!)_

 ## 🚀 How to Use
 1. Download the `.sb3` file from this repository.
 2. Open [Scratch](https://scratch.mit.edu/) in your browser or use the Scratch offline editor.